Annie Chapman: Funeral

-Chapman's body was moved from Hanbury Street to a mortuary in Montagu Street, Marylebone by Sergeant Edward Badham in a handcart large enough to hold one coffin.
-This was similar to the cart previously used to move the body of Mary Ann Nichols.
+Chapman's body was moved from Hanbury Street to the mortuary in Montagu Street, Marylebone by Sergeant Edward Badham in a handcart large enough to hold a single coffin.
+This was similar to the cart previously used to transport the body of Mary Ann Nichols.

-Chapman was buried shortly after 9:00 a.m. on 14 September 1888 in a service paid for by her family.
-She was laid to rest in a communal grave within Manor Park Cemetery, Forest Gate, east London.
-At the request of Chapman's family, the funeral was not publicised, with no mourning coaches used throughout the service, and only the undertaker, police, and her relatives knowing of these arrangements.
-Consequently, relatives and a small number of friends were the only people to attend the service.
+Chapman was buried shortly after 9:00 am on 14 September 1888 in a service paid for by her family.
+She was laid to rest in a communal grave in Manor Park Cemetery, Forest Gate, east London.
+At the family's request, the funeral was not publicised; no mourning coaches were used, and only the undertaker, police, and her relatives were aware of the arrangements.
+As a result, only family members and a small number of friends attended the service.

-A hearse supplied by Hanbury Street undertaker Henry Smith travelled to the Whitechapel Mortuary in Montague Street to collect Chapman's body at 7:00 a.m.
-Her body was placed in an elm coffin draped in black and was then driven to Spitalfields undertaker Harry Hawes, who arranged the funeral.
-By prearrangement, Chapman's relatives and friends met the hearse outside the cemetery.
-Chapman was buried in communal grave 78, square 148.
-Her coffin plate bore the words "Annie Chapman, died Sept.
+A hearse supplied by Hanbury Street undertaker Henry Smith travelled to the Whitechapel Mortuary in Montague Street at 7:00 am to collect Chapman's body.
+It was placed in an elm coffin draped in black and then taken to Spitalfields undertaker Harry Hawes, who arranged the funeral.
+By prior arrangement, Chapman's relatives and friends met the hearse outside the cemetery.
+She was buried in communal grave 78, square 148.
+Her coffin plate bore the inscription "Annie Chapman, died Sept.
 8, 1888, aged 48 years."

-The precise location of Annie Chapman's grave within Manor Park Cemetery is now unknown.
-A plaque placed in the cemetery by authorities in 2008 reads: "Her remains are buried within this area."
-A headstone was later erected close to this plaque.
+The precise location of Chapman's grave within Manor Park Cemetery is now unknown.
+A plaque placed by the cemetery authorities in 2008 reads, "Her remains are buried within this area."
+A headstone was later erected nearby.